Skip to main content

 Frequently Asked Questions

-Slaves of Magic is a tactical role playing game with fantasy, mystery and warfare themes.
+Slaves of Magic is a tactical role playing game with fantasy, mystery, warfare, medieval and others themes.

 Slaves of Magic is available on PC and Windows.